Soohyeuk/ChefPanda/ROADMAP.md

 - Plan for premium feature implementation:
   - "Regenerate recipe by AI" feature for paid users
   - Additional premium features to be determined
-- Note: User authentication not planned for MVP
+- Note: User authentication and policy will be managed by Supabase

 ## Implementation Priorities

-1. MongoDB Integration
+1. Supabase Integration
-   - Essential for data persistence and retrieval
+   - Essential for data persistence, authentication, and user policy
    - Foundation for all other features

 2. Recipe Retrieval System